 Not only is the weather still incredibly pleasant and warm during those months throughout most of the country but the crowds are significantly smaller particularly in popular tourist destinations such as Split or Dubrovnik.

-If you’re happy to forgo swimming in the Adriatic then visiting in the off-season can also be a good option, particularly if trying you want to visit Croatia on a budget as prices are significantly discounted compared to peak season.
-In fact, some cities like Dubrovnik are actively encouraging travellers to visit in off season by offering free walking tours in order to reduce the crowds in peak season.
+If you’re happy to forgo swimming in the Adriatic then visiting in the off-season can also be a good option, particularly if you want to save some cash — prices are significantly discounted compared to peak season.
+In fact, some cities like Dubrovnik are actively encouraging travellers to visit in off season in order to reduce the crowds and impact on locals in peak season.

 If you do decide to visit in peak season, then it is crucial you book your accommodation in advance.
 Demand in Croatia is incredibly high in the summertime – especially for Europeans looking for a beach holiday and those visiting from further afield.

 2. The bus network is extensive

 Unlike many other popular destinations in Europe where train travel is most common, expect to make significant use of the extensive bus network that exists in Croatia if you don’t intend to hire a car.

 It’s worth keeping in mind, however, that the time it takes to get from one place to another can be longer than it might otherwise seem on the map.
 This is particularly relevant when travelling away from the coast as roads can be windy!

 3. Rent a car if you want flexibility

 While the bus network might be extensive in Croatia, if you want to really get off the beaten path then renting a car is a great option.
 This gives you the additional flexibility of being able to stop in small coastal cities (such as those on the Zagreb to Dubrovnik drive) or explore incredible hill towns that can be difficult without a car.

-When renting a car abroad, we recommend searching on Rentalcars.com to find deals as they aggregate many car hire companies available in the region.
+When renting a car abroad, we suggest searching on Rentalcars.com to find deals as they aggregate many car hire companies available in the region.

 4. Croatia is no longer a budget destination